microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 Tomographic imaging was performed with an X-ray source acceleration voltage of 49 kV and an X-ray source current of 200 μA.
 Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.05° and 3 projections being averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels was exposed for 985 ms.
-This resulted in datasets with an isometric voxel size of 2.99 μm.
+This resulted in datasets with an isotropic voxel size of 2.99 μm.

 Figure @fig:1 shows the bone microstructure and vascularization of a tibia of a 21-month-old VEGF transgenic male mouse.
 This visualization approach enables a simultaneous display of bone and its vascularization.